 This test statistic can be easily generalized to the setting where there is more than one factor of interest ($q > 1$).
-In such a case, we simply compute Equation~\eqref{eq:hiernet} for each factor of interest, and then sum the resulting values to arrive at the final test statistic. $T_{\text{HierNet}}$ aims to capture any differential effects the levels of $X$ have on the response through their main effects and relevant interaction effects.
-For example, suppose that $X$ is ``gender'' in the political candidate conjoint experiment (Section~\ref{subsection:gender}).
+In such a case, we simply compute Equation~\eqref{eq:hiernet} for each factor of interest, and then sum the resulting values to arrive at the final test statistic. $T_{\text{HierNet}}$ aims to capture any differential effects the levels of $\bX$ have on the response through their main effects and relevant interaction effects.
+For example, suppose that $\bX$ is ``gender'' in the political candidate conjoint experiment (Section~\ref{subsection:gender}).
 Under $H_0$, we would expect all main effects and any interaction effects of \textit{male} and \textit{female} to be roughly equivalent, thus making $T_{\text{HierNet}}$ close to zero.
 However, suppose that \textit{male} candidates with a certain ``education level'' were favored more than \textit{female} candidates with a certain ``education level''.
 Then, we would expect these interactions to differ, making $T_{\text{HierNet}}$ further from zero.

-We use cross-validation to choose the value of HierNet's tuning parameter, which controls the degree of regularization.
+We use cross-validation\footnote{The CRT remains valid if used with cross-validation so long as the resampled test statistics based on $\bX^b$ similarly uses cross-validation.
+This ensures exchangeability.} to choose the value of HierNet's tuning parameter, which controls the degree of regularization.
 In addition, when the sample size and the number of factors are large, fitting HierNet can be computationally demanding.
-In such cases, we propose a computationally efficient alternative test statistic based on the d$_\text{I}$CRT \citep{dCRT}, which aims to capture all relevant interactions in a hierarchical way similar to HierNet.
-Appendix~\ref{appendix:dICRT} gives more details about this alternative test statistic.
-Although our simulation study shows that it is slightly less powerful than the HierNet-based test statistic, we find the d$_\text{I}$CRT-based test statistic to be more powerful than the AMCE under some conditions (see Figure~\ref{fig:dI_sim} in Appendix~\ref{appendix:dICRT}).
+To alleviate this issue, we propose computational speedups of the HierNet test statistics, which are detailed in Appendix~\ref{appendix:dICRT}.
+In particular, we drop $\bX$ when fitting the HierNet tuning parameter via cross-validation.
+Since this computationally expensive step does not depend on $\bX$ , we do not need to re-run it for each $\bX^b$.

 So far, we have constructed our test statistic as if there is no profile order effect.
 This implies that the effects of each factor do not depend on whether it belongs to the left or right profile.
 Formally, we have imposed the following symmetry constraints in our HierNet test statistic,